andrew/ultimate-awesome/README.md

 - [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
 Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
 Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-arco](https://github.com/arco-design/awesome-arco) - Awesome Arco Design resources list.
 - [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
-- [awesome-startup-resources](https://github.com/eferrares/awesome-startup-resources) - Curated list of resources to start and grow your startup.
 - [awesome-actor](https://github.com/GetTech-io/awesome-actor) - :punch: Awesome lists of actor model resources.
 - [Awesome-Multi-Camera-Network](https://github.com/Jason-cs18/Awesome-Multi-Camera-Network) - Multi-camera Network research resources.
 - [awesome-aha](https://github.com/jondot/awesome-aha) - Awesome list for "Aha!" moments related to programming and computer science.
 Accelerate your learning.